Dynamics365/dynamics365.github.io/2019-12-16-consuming-dynamics-365-finance-and-operations-odata-services-from-net/index.md

 From now, you can freely test the integrations under **ODataConsoleApplication** project.
 If you are testing with a custom data entity and you get this error

-System.ArgumentOutOfRangeException : Length cannot be less than zero.
+`System.ArgumentOutOfRangeException : Length cannot be less than zero.`
-{:.error}

 Please check this [post](https://nuxulu.com/2019/12/17/Dynamics-365-finance-and-operations-ODATA-consuming-Length-cannot-be-less-than-zero.html).